 Cape Point + Cape of Good Hope tour review (with Penguins!)

-Last Updated on April 22, 2024 by thecapetownblog
+Last Updated on August 8, 2024 by Hannah Stephenson

 Ready to check out Cape Point and the Cape of Good Hope?

-Both of these beautiful land formations are at the southern tip of the Cape Peninsula, so it takes about an hour to drive there from central Cape Town.
-You can’t access them by public transport, so if you haven’t got your own wheels, the best way to see them is via the Cape Explorer tour!
+You can’t access these beautiful landforms by public transport, so if you haven’t got your own wheels, the best way to see them is via the Cape Explorer tour!

 What will you see on the Cape Point Sightseeing Tour?